In this post, you will find what to discuss during Family Meetings and also can download your own family meeting agenda to make meetings run smoothly.

 Bonus!
 Sign up for the Raising Kids With Purpose Newsletter and receive The Family Meeting Agenda for FREE!

-What to Put On Your Family Meeting Agenda
+What to Put on Your Family Meeting Agenda

 Topics of Discussion